 We have a very small budget to cover these items; therefore, it is required that you contact the Office of Human Resources prior to inviting any candidates on campus or committing to any other expenses that would be paid from this fund.
+Funds are available for faculty interviews and may be available for select staff positions.
+Please contact HR to determine if a staff position qualifies for funding.
 Interview budgets will be approved for only one candidate for each position.
 Travel expenses will only be approved for candidates from locations in the US to campus.
 The Office of Human Resources reserves the right to deny reimbursement for any expense that was not pre-approved.
 Please advise your department faculty/staff and your candidates to be economical when making travel arrangements, dinner meetings, lodging reservations, etc. or the department may be asked to share some of the costs.

 Note: Travel budgets for on-campus interviews for non-tenure track faculty will not be approved except in special circumstances and with additional justification.
 Please contact HR for information and required approvals.

 Prior to inviting interview candidates to campus, all departments must submit an estimate budget of the expenses for each candidate and obtain approval from the Office of Human Resources.
 Expenses incurred that were not pre-approved by the Office of Human Resources will be the responsibility of the hiring department.

 The following information provides guidelines, instructions, templates, and forms to be used when beginning the recruitment process.
 Please review carefully prior to starting your candidate search and contact the Office of Human Resources should there be any items that have not been addressed here.
 Budgets will only be approved to bring one candidate to campus for each open position.